Victoria Embankment

-Victoria Embankment is part of the Thames Embankment (the other section is the Chelsea Embankment), a road and river-walk along the north bank of the River Thames in London, England.
+Victoria Embankment is part of the Thames Embankment (the other sections are the Albert and Chelsea Embankments).
+It is partly a road and river-walk along the north bank of the River Thames in London, England.
 Built in the 1860s, it runs from the Palace of Westminster to Blackfriars Bridge in the City of London, and acts as a major thoroughfare for road traffic between the City of Westminster and the City of London.
+Of more pressing importance when built, it contains the low-level Northern Outfall Sewer, a strategic conduit which conveys away sewage instead of dumping it in the Thames.
+It also contains part of the District Line underground railway.

 It is noted for several memorials, such as the Battle of Britain Monument, permanently berthed retired vessels, such as HMS President, and public gardens, including Victoria Embankment Gardens.

 History

 Earlier embankments

 The Victoria Embankment was preceded by many earlier works along the tidal Thames, including central London.